 After breakfast we enjoyed some chill time in our tent.
 Ideally should have had a snooze but the excitement was too much and sleep just wasn’t going to happen.
-Instead the kids spent hours with their binoculars gazing at the watering hole, amidst the odd dip in the plunge pool.
+Instead the kids spent hours with their binoculars gazing at the watering hole, amidst the odd paddle in the plunge pool.
 I decided to relax on a sun lounger and enjoy the views.
 I attempted a swim but water was freezing, I realised the reason it was called a plunge pool!

 After an à la carte lunch we ventured out on our next game drive.
 We saw giraffes, various antelope and wart hogs before I heard Luke roar ‘Lion’!
 Melissa wasn’t sure at first but lo and behold there was a large male lion walking towards us in the distance.
 Melissa immediately drove towards it and much to our surprise she stopped right behind him.

 I couldn’t believe how close we got, my daughter Alex (7) was actually scared and couldn’t understand why we were going so close, or following it for that matter!
-For the rest of us it was thrilling, I thought Luke was going to combust he was so excited!
+For the rest of us, it was thrilling.
+I thought Luke was going to combust he was so excited!
 We spent about thirty minutes with this magnificent animal but had to move on eventually to allow other guests to see him.
-Amakhala have a policy that no more than three jeeps can be close to one of the ‘BIG 5, (lion, buffalo, rhino, leopard, elephant) at any time.
+Amakhala have a strict policy that no more than three jeeps can be close to one of the ‘BIG 5, (lion, buffalo, rhino, leopard, elephant) at any time.
 As much as we didn’t want to leave him, I was happy with the reason why.

 Just as we thought the day couldn’t get any better we spotted a massive herd of elephants, including a tiny baby elephant that was only a few weeks old.
-They crossed right in front of the jeep, it was breathtaking.
-It was an amazing end to our first day!.
+They crossed right in front of the jeep, it was an amazing end to our first day!.
 We arrived back at Bush Lodge to a delicious meal surrounded by equally enthusiastic guests.
 We recounted our day to each other, listening to exciting stories about the various game that was seen that day and showing off our impressive photographs.

 Our second day of game drives was equally impressive.
 In the morning we saw two elusive rhino.
-Melissa reminded us of the serious problem that has arisen with poachers and I was amazed to learn that there was an anti-poaching team on site 24/7 watching their rhino.
+Melissa reminded us of the serious problem that has arisen with poachers and that there was an anti-poaching team on site 24/7 watching their rhino.
 A scary reminder of the world we live in.
 We also saw a cheetah, relaxing at the side of the road.
 It was bizarre, she almost looked comfortable with us watching her.
 She sat still for about twenty minutes, only moving her head slightly.

 Our afternoon drive was another incredible experience.
 We saw a large male elephant walk towards a watering hole to take a bath in the blistering heat.
-He happened to be surrounded by a herd of buffalo and spent ages enjoying the cool water.
+He happened to be surrounded by a herd of buffalo and he spent ages enjoying the cool water.
 It was an another pinch-me moment.
 I felt like I was David Attenborough witnessing something extremely rare.

 To complete the safari experience, Melissa took us to another magnificent viewing point and proceeded to take out some refreshments.
 I couldn’t help but notice she brought the red wine that we had enjoyed so much the night before.
 She also brought juice and crisps for the kids.
 Sundowners in the open plains, with wine, beef jerky and light snacks – what a perfect end to a perfect day!